 Expansion of Services

-In 1999, Heyl Royster began an affiliation with the Attorney's Title Guaranty Fund, Inc., and began offering residential title and service closing services in central Illinois.
-Led by firm Shareholder James Manning, the firm's competitive rates and personal service earned them recognition as one of ATG's Top Members.
+In 1999, Heyl Royster began an affiliation with Advocus National Title Insurance Company (Advocus), formerly Attorneys’ Title Guaranty Fund, and began offering residential title and service closing services in central Illinois.
+Led by firm Shareholder James Manning, the firm's competitive rates and personal service earned them recognition as one of Advocus’ Top Members.

 In 2011, the firm celebrated its centennial and earned the distinction of the largest Illinois law firm headquartered outside of Chicago.
 Partner Tobin Taylor led the firm's expansion into the Windy City by opening the firm's sixth office.